-As this list of Top 10 Chris Squire Yes Songs shows, the only constant for this band is change – and up until his 2015 passing, Squire himself.
+As this list of Top 10 Chris Squire Yes Songs shows, the only constants for this band were change and, up until his 2015 passing, Squire himself.
 The bassist-singer co-founded Yes in 1968 with frontman Jon Anderson and until his death five decades later, he was the only original member left.
-It’s strange, then, that Squire was always the legendary prog-rock band’s most underrated figure.
+It's strange, then, that Squire was always the legendary prog-rock band's most underrated figure.
 Over the years, their style evolved gracefully from symphonic prog to accessible New Wave and pop-rock and back again, even as others have fled and re-joined with cyclic frequency.
-But it’s hard to imagine Yes without Squire’s piercing Rickenbacker bass tone and throaty harmony vocals.
+But it's hard to imagine Yes without Squire's piercing Rickenbacker bass tone and throaty harmony vocals.
 Hear for yourself, as we present the Top 10 Chris Squire Yes Songs.

 Fragile is an indisputable prog classic, boasting anthems like "Heart of the Sunrise" and Yes' breakthrough hit, "Roundabout."
 But it's also the weirdest album the band ever made, with over half the tracks structured as individual showcases for the virtuoso players.
 Squire's solo composition, "The Fish," is a bass guitar behemoth, building guttural lines and funky wah-wah melodies into a low-end symphony.